 So, we tend to find partnerships that work and stick with that, and since this one has worked in the past for us – I mean, these guys are great.
 We love the timeline too, so it all of it was just a natural fit, really.

 As far as planets in the game go, are more going to be added to the MMO map with more expansions, or chapters?
-Going back to the lore, with so much there to play with, just how big do you see the game getting?
+Going back to the lore, there’s just so much play around with – just how big do you see the game getting?

 Neri: I have no idea.
 I mean, I guess it really depends.
 We would love to imagine this game lasting for years and years and years, so I don’t know how big it could get.
 I know that at launch we plan on providing a substantial amount of content; stories, planets, adventures, zones, zones that are ripe for conflict and others that are safer for low level players.
 I am not exactly sure where we will net out by the time the history of the game is done, but we do have to continue to support new exploration and new planets.